emrecolako/chart-curvature/README.md

 </p>

 ## Concept
-I have started this project as an experiment focusing on financial price data and with the aim of understanding the relation between the price trend as a curve and the curvature of that curve.
+This project was started this project as an experiment focusing on analysing financial price data and with the aim of understanding the relation between the price trend as a curve and the curvature of that curve.

 ## Abstract
-This was the question that I have asked at the beginning of my research: _Why curvature is important and what does it tell us about the trend of a financial asset?_
+The question that I have initially asked at the beginning of my research was: _Why curvature is important and what does it tell us about the trend of a financial asset?_

 Simply put, curvature is an important indicator that signals change of direction on a curve.
-In order to keep this article focused on the actual technical stages that I have followed and reflect my findings as clear as possible, I will refrain from going into details when it comes to explaining the actual maths behind the curvature calculations.
+In order to keep this article focused on the actual technical stages that I have followed and reflect my findings as clear as possible, I will refrain from going into details when it comes to explaining the actual maths behind curvature calculations.
 However, I would like to provide a quick reference.

 ## Background
 _Images and notes about what curvature is etc._